SWIMMING POOL ACCIDENTS

 In this case, a drowning attorney may argue that the pool owner/operator is responsible for the incident because he failed to follow the rules regarding keeping the front door locked.

-The expectation to maintain safe pool facilities that meet standard regulations to ensure the safety of swimmers applies to all pools.
+All pools are expected to maintain safe pool facilities that meet standard regulations to ensure the safety of swimmers.

-However, regulations for publicly operated pools may differ from privately owned pools.
+However, regulations for publicly operated pools may differ from those for privately owned pools.

 Drowning usually occurs in the following ways: